-First off, you have a huge amounts of nerve endings around the anus.
-The outer two thirds of the anal canal are highly sensitive to touch, and share a sensory nerve with the rest of your genital area, called the pudendal nerve.
+First off, you have a huge amount of nerve endings around the anus.
+The outer two-thirds of the anal canal are highly sensitive to touch, and share a sensory nerve with the rest of your genital area, called the pudendal nerve.

 This nerve supplies sensation to the penis as well as the perineum and anus.
-It’s responsible all kinds of sensations around that area, from pain to pleasure.
-But, if you’re getting down and dirty by yourself (or with a partner), the pudendal nerve will kick in to ‘arousal’ mode and interpret the sensations as super sexually satisfying!
+It’s responsible for all kinds of sensations around that area, from pain to pleasure.
+But, if you’re getting down and dirty by yourself (or with a partner), the pudendal nerve will kick into ‘arousal’ mode and interpret the sensations as super sexually satisfying!

 Then, you have the prostate.
-Having something, whether it be a toy or a finger, rub up against the prostate can be incredible pleasurable.
+Having something, whether it be a toy or a finger, rub up against the prostate can be incredibly pleasurable.
 In fact, it can even lead to an orgasm!

-Many prostate-owners describe a prostate orgasm as much deeper, more widespread and more intense than orgasming from penis stimulation.
+Many prostate owners describe a prostate orgasm as much deeper, more widespread, and more intense than an orgasm from penis stimulation.
 It can also last a lot longer, too!

 All About the Prostate